d0ct0rvenkman/osmobridge/README.md

 * Maybe have the script ask questions when initializing itself instead of having the user edit the config file
 * Instead of a monolithic script running from rc.local, see about having everything run out of normal Raspbian OS locations
 * Run with read-only partitions so sudden powercycles are safe
+* Make dhcp clients more aggressive about getting leases in a timely fashion